Area 25 (Nevada National Security Site): History

-Yucca Mountain nuclear waste repository site characterization studies were conducted at the site of earlier NRDS work.
-Yucca Mountain extends into Area 25, which was the proposed access point for delivery of radioactive waste to the repository.
+Site characterization studies for the proposed Yucca Mountain nuclear waste repository were conducted at the site of earlier NRDS work.
+The Yucca Mountain site extends into Area 25, which was the proposed access point for delivery of radioactive waste to the repository.

-Current activities
+Later activities

 Portions of Area 25 are used by the military for training exercises.
 The U.S. Army Ballistic Research Laboratory conducts open-air and X-tunnel tests using depleted uranium.

-On July 8, 2010, Harry Reid, Steven Chu and Ken Salazar announced that a 25 sqmi portion of this area was being reassigned as a development and test area for new solar technologies.
+On July 8, 2010, Nevada US Senator Harry Reid, Energy Secretary Steven Chu and Secretary of the Interior Ken Salazar announced that a 25 sqmi portion of the area was being reassigned as a development and test area for new solar technologies.